My Products

 • To check the deployed API content in Swagger UI format, click [Preview].

-Before deploying edited API details to stage, create a Canary environment and execute an operation environment test.
+Before deploying edited API details to stage, create a canary environment and conduct an operation environment test.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

 4. Click the target API from the API list.

-6. Click to select the usage name to enable Canary from the Stage list, and click [Enable Canary].
+6. Click to select the stage name to enable canary from the stage list, and click [Enable canary].

-• Canary is enabled on the Stage list as "Stage Name+(Canary)."
+• The canary is enabled on the stage list as "Stage name+(canary)."

-7. Click the appropriate Canary (Stage Name+(Canary)) in the Stage list.
+7. Click the appropriate canary (stage name+(canary)) from the stage list.

-8. Check and set information by clicking [Settings], [Export], [Document] on the details displayed on the right screen.
+8. Check and set information by clicking the [Settings], [Export], and [Document] tabs on the details displayed on the right screen.

-• [Document]: check API document deployed to Canary.
+• [Document]: check the API document deployed to the canary.
 To check the deployed API content in Swagger UI format, click [Preview].

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

 4. Click the target API from the API list.

-6. In the Stage list, click the Canary (Stage Name+(Canary)) you want to configure.
+6. From the stage list, click the canary (stage name+(canary)) you want to set.

-7. Click [Settings] from the Details screen displayed on the screen right.
+7. Click the [Settings] tab from the Details screen displayed on the right screen.

-• Certificate Name: select Client Certificates (certificate expires 1 year from certificate creation date)
+• Certificate name: Select Client Certificates.
+(The certificate expires 1 year from the certificate creation date.)

-• Condition: execute Canary request if request is identical to header and query string
+• Condition: Execute a canary request if the request is identical to the header and query string.

-• API cache: enable canary API cache using Stage's API cache.
-Unavailable if stage API cache is disabled
+• API cache: Enable canary API cache using the stage's API cache.
+Unavailable if the stage API cache is disabled.

-• Throttling: protect backend server by limiting the number of requests per second for each registered method
+• Throttling: Protect the backend server by limiting the number of requests per second for each registered method.

 Canary promotion

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

 4. Click the target API from the API list.

-7. Check the details in the Promote Canary popup window, and click [Yes].
+7. Check the details in the Promote canary popup and click [Yes].

-• After Canary promotion, Canary is disabled and is deleted from the Stage list.
+• After the canary promotion, the canary is disabled and is deleted from the stage list.

-• To check deployment history, click [Deployment History] displayed on the screen right after clicking a Stage Name.
-For more information, see Check and manage Deployment History.
+• To check deployment history, click the [Deployment History] tab displayed on the right screen after clicking a stage name.
+For more information, see Check and manage deployment history.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

 4. Click the target API from the API list.

-7. Check the details in the Disable Canary popup window, and click [Yes].
+7. Check the details in the Disable canary popup and click [Yes].

-• After disabling Canary, Canary is deleted from the Stage list.
+• After disabling the canary, the canary is deleted from the stage list.

 Define the gateway response

-You can change the defined API Gateway response settings.
+You can change the pre-defined API Gateway response settings.

 Check and edit response

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

 4. Click the target API from the API list.